buildo/scriptoni/README.md

 **`./config` directory**

 The `config` directory should include:
 - a `Config.js` file.
-It should export a `tcomb` type validating the configuration.
+It should export a `io-ts` type validating the configuration.
 Currently only `port` is strictly required by scriptoni webpack to work
 - any of `production.json`, `development.json`, `local.json` (all are optional): production and development should be tracked in version control, they are the default/base for `NODE_ENV=production` and `=development`, respectively. `local.json` is inteded to be used for custom, per-developer config tweaks, and should not be committed.

 The final configuration used to run webpack is obtained by merging `development.json` (`production.json` if `NODE_ENV=production`), `local.json` (which takes precedence) and (with maximum priority) environment variables corresponding to single config keys.